Amelia Voght

 Amelia C. Voght is a supervillain appearing in American comic books published by Marvel Comics.
 The character is most commonly associated with the X-Men franchise.

-A mutant with the ability to turn her body into mist, Amelia was a love interest of Professor X before he founded the X-Men.
-Unable to believe in his mission, she eventually joined Magneto’s Acolytes, becoming a trusted lieutenant to him.
+A mutant with the ability to turn her body into mist, Voght was a love interest of Professor X before he founded the X-Men.
+Unable to believe in his mission, she eventually joined Magneto's Acolytes, becoming a trusted lieutenant to him.

 Publication history

 Amelia Voght was created by Scott Lobdell and John Romita Jr., and first appeared in Uncanny X-Men #300 (May 1993).

 Fictional character biography

-Amelia was a nurse who cared for Charles Xavier after his legs were first injured.
-Stationed in Tibet, Amelia was glad to see another American and her positive and friendly attitude helped Xavier to get over the depression he developed when his legs were injured.
+Amelia Voght is a nurse who cared for Charles Xavier in Tibet after his legs were first injured.
 At first their relationship was professional, but it soon became romantic.
-They left Tibet together and Amelia returned with Xavier to the United States.
-Xavier, also a mutant, had encountered Magneto and the Shadow King and was developing a machine called Cerebro to track mutants, hoping to protect and educate them, so they wouldn't turn into a threat.
-Amelia found the plans and thought that Xavier was developing the machine to hunt down and exterminate mutants.
-She revealed herself as a mutant and attacked him, only stopped when Xavier revealed his own mutant powers.
-This link strengthened their relationship even more, but over time they both developed different stances on human-mutant interaction.
-Xavier wanted co-existence with the humans, while Amelia thought it was best for mutants to stay underground.
-When Xavier brought Scott Summers to his mansion for training, Amelia left him, telling him that his plans for the X-Men would doom all mutants.
-Xavier attempted to use his telepathy to convince her otherwise, but stopped himself.
-Amelia noticed and felt betrayed.
+After he and Voght return to the United States, Xavier develops a machine called Cerebro to track mutants, hoping to protect and educate them.
+Voght finds Xavier's plans and believes that Xavier was developing the machine to hunt down and exterminate mutants.
+She reveals herself as a mutant and attacks him, only to be stopped when Xavier reveals his own mutant powers.
+This incident strengthens Xavier and Voght's relationship, but they develop different stances on human-mutant interaction over time.
+Xavier wants co-existence with humans, while Voght believes that mutants should remain hidden.